amamus terms and conditions

-14.5 The Supplier shall not be liable to the Customer or be deemed to be in breach of these terms and conditions by reason of any delay in performing, or any failure to perform, any of the Supplier’s obligations if the delay or failure was due to any cause beyond the Supplier’s reasonable control.
+14.5 Neither party shall be liable to the other or be deemed to be in breach of these terms and conditions by reason of any delay in performing, or any failure to perform, any of their obligations if the delay or failure was due to any cause beyond the Supplier’s reasonable control.

-14.6 Nothing in these Terms and Conditions excludes or limits the liability of the Supplier for death or personal injury caused by the Supplier’s negligence; or for any matter which it would be illegal for the Supplier to exclude or attempt to exclude its liability; or for fraud or fraudulent misrepresentation.
+14.6 Nothing in these Terms and Conditions excludes or limits the liability of either party for death or personal injury caused by the other’s negligence; or for any matter which it would be illegal for either party to exclude or attempt to exclude its liability; or for fraud or fraudulent misrepresentation.

-14.7 Subject to the remaining provisions of this Clause 14, the Supplier’s total liability in contract, tort (including negligence or breach of statutory duty), misrepresentation, restitution or otherwise, arising in connection with the performance or contemplated performance of the Contract shall be limited to the Contract Price; and the Supplier shall not be liable to the Customer for any pure economic loss, loss of profit, loss of business, depletion of goodwill or otherwise, in each case whether direct, indirect or consequential, or any claims for consequential compensation whatsoever (howsoever caused) which arise out of or in connection with the Contract.
+14.7 Subject to the remaining provisions of this Clause 14, each party’s total liability in contract, tort (including negligence or breach of statutory duty), misrepresentation, restitution or otherwise, arising in connection with the performance or contemplated performance of the Contract shall be limited to the Contract Price; and neither party shall be liable to the other for any pure economic loss, loss of profit, loss of business, depletion of goodwill or otherwise, in each case whether direct, indirect or consequential, or any claims for consequential compensation whatsoever (howsoever caused) which arise out of or in connection with the Contract.